-Statutory Plant Health Notices (SPHNs) were already issued at East Woods previously (2018) for Phytophthora ramorum and the disease is likely to spread.
+Statutory Plant Health Notices (SPHNs) were already issued elsewhere in Livingstong (including Eliburn Woods) previously (2018) for Phytophthora ramorum and the disease is likely to spread.
 This would have a significant impact on compartment 23 and 24 which still consist of a high density of larch.